Dr Beckie Lang

 Since 2014, he has also been a member of the influential Home Affairs Select Committee.

 Tim became Chairman of the PIP UK charity in 2013, and is committed to promoting attachment and producing therapeutic support for parents and toddlers around the country through the PIP network.
 Since 2013 he has also chaired the All-Party Group for Conception to Age 2 (First 1001 Days), which is undertaking important efforts to improve Government’s work in perinatal mental health and early nurturing for young children.
-Tim also chairs a number of All-Party Parliamentary Groups covering a wide range of issues, such as Archaeology, Hockey, The British Museum and Wine and Spirits.
+Tim also chairs a number of All-Party Parliamentary Groups covering a wide range of issues, such as Archaeology, Hockey, and The British Museum.
 He also co-chairs the APPGs for Mindfulness and for Children.